Skip to main content

 Saba University School of Medicine

 I received my BS in Biomedical Physics at Wayne State University.
 During undergrad, I spent time travelling to Belize working with medical outreach groups to raise awareness and provide supplies concerning diabetes and dental disease.
-Before medical school, I spent some time working as a TA for the physics department at Ryerson University.
+Before medical school, I spent some time working as a TA for the Physics Department at Toronto Metropolitan (formerly Ryerson) University.

 For medical school, I headed to the Caribbean where I completed my basic science courses on the island of Saba, Netherland Antilles.
 I completed my clinical years in the United States travelling throughout the country, from Brooklyn, NY to Joplin, MO.
-Following medical school, I pursued a preliminary surgery position at a community hospital in Waterbury, CT.
-During that year, I found myself craving more patient interaction, preventative care, and a better work-life balance, which led me to pursue family medicine here at the University of Rochester.
-I’m excited to be a part of a very supportive and comprehensive program.
+Following medical school, I pursued a preliminary Surgery position at a community hospital in Waterbury, CT.
+During that year, I very much enjoyed developing my procedural skills, but I found myself craving more patient interaction and preventative care, which led me to pursue Family Medicine here at the University of Rochester.
+My future plans include specializing in Sports Medicine with an emphasis on preventing sports-related injuries.

 Meghan Connor, DO